swimmingly/yodrew.github.io/_pages/psych.md

 Safe in the submarine of our new understanding, we will plumb the depths of the hygienic use of darkness.
 We will begin by reviewing and critiquing hygiene's existing framework for understanding illness: its incisive **pathology**.
 Then we will go beyond it in frank discussions of **trauma**, **psychosis** and their deeper social and natural causes (**cataclysm**).
 We will finish with an outline of a new and **hygienic psychology**, which promises to unleash hygiene's power and lift humanity from its debilitated state.

 #### pathology

 Pathology is the study of disease: its nature, causes, and  symptoms.
 Pathology guides our response to disease.
 Every school of health has a generalized pathology, a theory of disease.
-Many schools are named for their responses to disease.
-They are primarily orientated to disease and their artful responses to it.
-Examples are homeopathy (_homeo_: same), naturopathy (_natur_: of nature), osteopathy (_osteo_: osteo), allopathy/medicine (_allo_: other).
+Many schools are named for their response to disease.
+This is because they are primarily concerned with disease as well as their complicated responses to it.
+Examples are homeopathy (_homeo_: same), naturopathy (_natur_: of nature), osteopathy (_osteo_: osteo), allopathy / medicine (_allo_: other).

 By contrast, hygiene is primarily concerned with the cause and conditions of health.
 Hygiene's pathology is merely a branch of it called orthopathy (_ortho_: correct).

-Hygiene itself is a partly a reaction to allopathy.
-So first we will examine the medical pathology we are most exposed to.
-Then hygiene's traditional pathology.
-Finally, I will offer a radicalized and simplified pathology hygiene.

-Critics of medicine first called it allopathy.
-This is due to medicine's use of poisons to cause symptoms of _another_ disease.
-The idea is that, in the body's forced struggle against the other disease, it will overcome the first one.
-Then the poisonous medicine is removed, the patient quickly recovers from the artificial disease and is left in health.

-When sick, take poison.
-Make yourself sicker to get well.
-There is a reason no one likes taking medicine.
+1. trauma: a mechanical injury causing immediate damage to living tissue, whether psychical or psychical, subtle or gross.
+The younger the individual is, the greater his susceptibility to trauma, the subtler its form, and the wider its variety.
+2. enervation: a rapidly lowered energy state from overwork, distress, or abnormal environmental factors: overwhelming danger, temperature, atmospheric pressure, noise, frequencies, vibration, etc
+3. toxemia: sudden introduction of poisonous air, water, food, solids, emotions, ideas.

+Disease can begin with any of these.
+But in cases of chronic illness, it generally originates in past unhealed trauma.
+It set up the conditions for enervation or toxemia.
+If enervation or toxemia occur in the normal course of living, it must be extreme to lead to chronic conditions.
+Without trauma, self-corrective instincts usually remain intact.
+They immediately prompt an individual to restore normal conditions even if enervated or intoxicated.

+However, in the three phases of healing, repair is prior to elimination.
+The organism cleans itself as it repairs itself.
+Repair always causes a mess and must be cleaned up as it proceeds.
+Likewise, the organism reenergizes tissue as it repairs and cleans itself.
+It is fully charged only when substantive integrity is restored.
+Therefore, trauma must come before enervation and toxemia in the pathology.
+Remaining stages become unimportant or subordinate to these primary three.
+Our revised pathology is:

 The doctrine of original sin underlying allopathy says life is inherently corrupt and impotent.
-So allopathy views disease as natural and unavoidable.
-Nevermind that intact organisms are healthy; that survival requires health; that health is the identity of life; that near-universal health in the rest of nature contradicts the idea of life's sinfulness.
-Allopathy doubles down on its mystical assertions of human exceptionalism.
-It pretends to be rational and scientific while viewing health as an unexplainable stroke of luck.
-"You have a good constitution," doctors say, as if that is a helpful observation.
-But they see nothing wrong when people get sick.
+Accordingly, allopathy views disease as natural and unavoidable.
+Nevermind that an intact organism is healthy; that health is the identity of life life logically implies health; that disease logically depends on health; that nature requires health; that without it, we are obviously headed toward the abyss; that near-universal health in the rest of nature contradicts the idea of life's sinfulness.
+Allopathy just doubles down on its mystical assertions of human exceptionalism while pretending to be rational and scientific.
+Meanwhile, it views health as an unexplainable stroke of luck.
+"You have a good constitution," doctors say, as if that is a helpful explanation.
+But they see nothing really wrong when people get sick.
+Medicine is not an abject failure.
 It's just how life is.
-So medicine is not an abject failure.

 This is why doctors gloss over causes.
 They often speak in tautologies, substituting diagonosis for explanation.
 For example,  "Your bowels aren't working because you have Crohn's disease," as if the name is an irreducible primary, with nothing left to investigate.
 It's just life expressing its weak, morbid nature.
 They might deign to look down another level of causation in explaining illness.
 But this goes against their premises.
 They usually skip right to symptomology and treatment, the germ theory of disease in hand.